Wind Farms and Citizen Science

 The proposed Pines Wind Farm

-A large wind farm development is proposed in the Gurnang and/or Vulcan state forests, which are largely (but not exclusively) pine plantations managed by the Forestry Corporation of NSW.
-This development has been enabled by recent changes to the relevant NSW legislation pertaining to Forestry Corporation management of state forests, permitting up to 7% of state forest land areas to be used for renewable energy projects.
+A very large wind farm development is proposed in the Gurnang, Vulcan and Mount David state forests, which are largely (but not exclusively) pine plantations managed by the Forestry Corporation of NSW.
+This development has been enabled by recent changes to the relevant NSW legislation pertaining to Forestry Corporation management of state forests, permitting up to 0.7% of state forest softwood plantation areas to be used for renewable energy projects.
 The developers of the proposed Pines Wind Farm are TAG Energy and Stromlo Energy.

 OCSN plans which may help inform wind farm decision making processes

-Following is a list of potential activities in which OCSN may engage to help inform debate and decision making around wind farm developments.
-Not all these activities may proceed, it depends on the support for their undertaking by potential OCSN members, and in some cases, on the success of OCSN in obtaining government, philanthropic or other funding to support these initiatives.
-Collaboration with scientists with particular areas of expertise in universities and research institutes will also be required, and OCSN will approach suitable research groups regarding such collaboration in due course.
+Following is a list of potential activities which OCSN may engage in to help inform debate and decision making around wind farm developments.
+Not all these activities may proceed, it depends on the support for them by OCSN members, and in some cases, on the success of OCSN in obtaining government, philanthropic or other funding to support these initiatives.
+Collaboration with scientists with particular areas of expertise in universities and research institutes will also be required, and OCSN is actively seeking such partnerships and collaboration with suitable research groups in several of these areas.

-Apart from funding from government grant schemes and philanthropic donors, OCSN intends to seek financial contributions from the wind farm developers themselves, to support projects such as deployment of a network of Raspberry Shake & Boom seismic and infrasound monitoring stations in and around the proposed wind farm development areas.
+Apart from funding from government grant schemes and philanthropic donors, OCSN intends to seek financial contributions from the wind farm developers themselves, to support projects such as systematic wildlife surveys in and around the proposed wind farm development areas using time-lapse cameras and eco-acoustic technology.
 We believe that such funding would represent a show of good will and openness on the part of the proposed wind farm developers.
 However, funding will not be accepted if there are conditions on publication of the results of OCSN investigations, and if all data collected cannot be made openly and publicly available.
 As a principle, all OCSN funding sources will be clearly listed on this web site – OCSN is committed to openness and transparency.

 • Review of the adequacy of scientific data and engineering considerations in the Paling Yards EIS submission, in anticipation of an opportunity for further public input into the decision making processes around this proposed development.